 A Connected City

-Excellent, sustainable transport connectivity will be essential in supporting our growing city and ensuring we achieve our air quality and net-zero carbon goals.
+Excellent, sustainable transport connectivity will be essential in supporting our growing city and ensuring we achieve our air quality and net-zero carbon goals (as identified in Part 1, Policy T1).
 This also helps Sheffield to be an inclusive, healthy city where everyone can access the jobs, services and leisure opportunities that the city offers, where access to a car is not a necessity, and where new developments are connected by sustainable active travel networks and public transport.

 The policies in this section help to ensure that the transport and travel impacts of new development are carefully managed to support a less car dependant future.
 This includes requirements for parking provision (including accessibility considerations and cycle parking), especially in highly accessible areas such as the City Centre where many new homes and jobs will be focussed.